wing5wong/artisan-whs-static/source/_courses/ENG0.md

 **Content:**

+These students are working towards Level 5 of the English curriculum.
 The course is structured around making meaning of ideas or information we receive (listening, reading and viewing) and creating meaning for ourselves or others (speaking, writing and presenting).

 **Assessment:**